OlivierZendra/OlivierZendra.github.io/_pages/about.md

 *This is the academic page for Olivier ZENDRA.
 This is very much work-in-progress.*

 I’m a full-time tenured Inria researcher (Chargé de Recherche, in French) at Inria Centre at Rennes University, France.
-There, I’m currently a member of the DiverSE team [@ Inria](https://www.inria.fr/fr/diverse) [@ IRISA](https://www.irisa.fr/equipes/diverse) (previously I was team leader of the [TAMIS team](https://www.inria.fr/en/teams/tamis), and previously a member of said team).
+There, I’m currently a member of the DiverSE team ([@ Inria](https://www.inria.fr/fr/diverse) [@ IRISA](https://www.irisa.fr/equipes/diverse)).
+Previously I was team leader of the [TAMIS team](https://www.inria.fr/en/teams/tamis), and previously a member of said team.

 I'm also Cybersecurity research delegate of the Inria Centre.

 I hold a PhD in Computer Science, as well the HDR (Habilitation à Dirigier les Recherches) in Computer Science.